Maxima of long memory stationary symmetric $\alpha$-stable processes, and self-similar processes with stationary max-increments: Introduction

-for a nondecreasing right continuous process $(Y(t), \, t\geq 0)$, and the convergence is weak convergence in the Skorohod $J_1$ topology on $D[0,\infty)$.
-The limiting process is often called {\it the extremal process}; its properties were established in \cite{dwass:1964,dwass:1966} and \cite{resnick:rubinovitch:1973}.
+for a nondecreasing right continuous process $(Y(t), t\geq0)$, and the convergence is weak convergence in the Skorohod $J_1$-topology on $D[0,\infty)$.
+The limiting process is often called {\it the extremal process}; its properties were established in Dwass \cite{dwass:1964,dwass:1966} and Resnick and Rubinovitch \cite {resnick:rubinovitch:1973}.

 Much of the more recent research in extreme value theory concentrated on the case when the underlying sequence $(X_1,X_2,\ldots)$ is stationary, but may be dependent.
 In this case the extrema of the sequence may cluster, and it is natural to expect that the limiting results \eqref{e:1din.conv} and \eqref{e:funct.conv} will, in general, have to be different.
-The extremes of moving average processes have received special attention; see e.g. \cite{rootzen:1978}, \cite{davis:resnick:1985} and \cite{fasen:2005}.
-The extremes of the GARCH(1,1) process were investigated in \cite{mikosch:starica:2000b}.
-The classical work on this subject of the extremes of dependent sequences is \cite{leadbetter:lindgren:rootzen:1983}; in some cases this clustering of the extremes can be characterized through the {\it extremal index} (introduced, originally, in \cite{leadbetter:1983}).
-The latter is a number $0\leq \theta\leq 1$.
+The extremes of moving average processes have received special attention; see, for example, Rootz\'en \cite{rootzen:1978}, Davis and Resnick \cite{davis:resnick:1985} and Fasen \cite {fasen:2005}.
+The extremes of the $\operatorname{GARCH}(1,1)$ process were investigated in Mikosch and St\u{a}ric\u{a} \cite{mikosch:starica:2000b}.
+The classical work on the extremes of dependent sequences is Leadbetter \textit{et~al}. \cite{leadbetter:lindgren:rootzen:1983}; in some cases this clustering of the extremes can be characterized through the {\it extremal index} (introduced, originally, in Leadbetter~\cite{leadbetter:1983}).
+The latter is a number $0\leq\theta\leq1$.
 Suppose that a stationary sequence $(X_1,X_2,\ldots)$ has this index, and let $(\tilde X_1,\tilde X_2,\ldots)$ be an i.i.d. sequence with the same one-dimensional marginal distributions as $(X_1,X_2,\ldots)$.
-If \eqref{e:1din.conv} and \eqref{e:funct.conv} hold for the i.i.d. sequence, then the corresponding limits will satisfy $\tilde Y\eid \tilde Y(1)$, but the limit in \eqref{e:1din.conv} for the dependent sequence $(X_1,X_2,\ldots)$ will satisfy $Y \eid \tilde Y(\theta)$.
+If \eqref{e:1din.conv} and \eqref{e:funct.conv} hold for the i.i.d. sequence, then the corresponding limits will satisfy $\tilde Y\eid\tilde Y(1)$, but the limit in \eqref{e:1din.conv} for the dependent sequence $(X_1,X_2,\ldots)$ will satisfy $Y \eid \tilde Y(\theta)$.
 In particular, the limit will be equal to zero if the extremal index is equal to zero.
 This case can be viewed as that of long range dependence in the extremes, and it has been mostly neglected by the extreme value community.
 Long range dependence is, however, an important phenomenon in its own right, and in this paper we take a step towards understanding how long range dependence affects extremes.

 A random variable $X$ is said to have a regularly varying tail with index $-\alpha$ for $\alpha>0$ if